stepanataccolade/docsv2/sources/ht_irc_notifications.md

 This guide walks through the steps to integrate Shippable with Internet Relay Chat (IRC), to enable all Build related notifications on an IRC Channel.

-You can also get your build notifications through [Slack](ht_slack_notifications.md) or [Email](oe_yml_reference/#email-notifications).
+You can also get your Build notifications through [Slack](ht_slack_notifications.md) or [Email](oe_yml_reference/#email-notifications).

-Configuration of the YML file is needed to send build notifications to IRC channels.
-Follow the steps outlined below to enable IRC for build notifications:
+Configuration of the YML file is needed to send Build notifications to IRC channels.
+Follow the steps outlined below to enable IRC for Build notifications:

 ## 1. Configuring a single IRC channel on Shippable for Build Notifications